MiguelSombrero/sql-query-builder/README.md

 ## Not yet implemented

 In order to be implemented:
-- Create table constraints (NOT NULL, foreign key, ...)
+- Create table constraints (foreign key, default, check, on delete, ...)
 - Drop clause (DROP DATABASE, DROP TABLE, ...)
 - Update clauses (UPDATE, SET, ...)
-- Delete clauses (DELETE, ...)
+- Delete from multiple tables with joins (DELETE T1, T2, FROM T1 ...
+JOIN ...)
 - Better Like operator (giving patterns without "%" etc. symbols)
 - Better HAVING clause (no need for giving condition by string)
 - In operator (IN (...), IN (SELECT), ...)